 In properly configured networks, asymmetric MTUs wouldn’t matter; combined with misconfigured firewalls they can be fatal and extremely hard to troubleshoot.
 In our scenario, client would be able to download any content from the server (unless the HTTP request header or its equivalent grows beyond 1456 bytes), but would fail to upload anything longer than ~1400 bytes.

-You’ll find in-depth description of MPLS/VPN technology and enterprise network deployment hints in my Enterprise MPLS/VPN Deployment webinar (register for a live session or buy its recording).
-For more VPN webinars, check my VPN webinar roadmap.
+You’ll find in-depth description of MPLS/VPN technology and enterprise network deployment hints in our Enterprise MPLS/VPN Deployment.
+For more VPN webinars, check our VPN webinar roadmap.
 You get access to all those webinars when you buy the yearly subscription.